Fashion of Diana, Princess of Wales: Fashion and style

 The Princess chose her dressing style based on both the royal family's demands and popular modern styles in Britain, and developed her personal fashion trend.
 Anna Harvey, former Vogue editor and Diana's fashion mentor, stated that Diana was "very thoughtful" about how her clothing would be interpreted by the media and public.
 David Sassoon, one of the designers who worked with Diana, believed she had "broken the rules" by trying new styles.

 Diana chose not to practise certain royal clothing customs, such as wearing gloves when meeting the public, as she believed it would prevent a direct connection with the people she met, including those affected by serious diseases like AIDS.
 She wore certain types of clothes at charity events which were appropriate for the people she would meet, including colourful dresses and "jangling jewels" so she could easily play with children at hospitals.
 She also avoided wearing hats during visits that involved children, as she believed it would interfere with her ability to hug or cuddle them.
-While on diplomatic trips, her attire were chosen to pay respect to the destination countries' culture.
+While on diplomatic trips, her attire was chosen to pay respect to the destination countries' culture.
 She often incorporated national colours, symbols, and traditional dress into her wardrobe when abroad.
 For instance, she wore a red and white polka-dotted dress, reflecting the Japanese flag during her trip in 1986, and chose a traditional shalwar kameez for her 1996 visit to Pakistan.
 While off-duty, she wore loose jackets and jumpers.
 Diana used fashion to spotlight organisations and charities by wearing their merchandise to polo matches and public events.
 Her street style featured "statement knitwear": bold, kitschy sweaters from universities and sports teams, often paired with spandex bike shorts.
 One of her most iconic jumpers, the "Black Sheep Sweater" by British label Warm & Wonderful, made headlines for its bright red colour, its whimsical design, and what many interpreted as a metaphorical signal that Diana felt like the "black sheep" of the Royal Family.